jfhawkin/beautiful-jekyll/_posts/2017-09-11-Trip-To-Toronto.md

 ![Duluth Interstate](../img/DSC_0946.JPG)
 4. We were unable to ride the train, but it gives some incentive to return to the Duluth, MN area.
 It promises excellent views of the Lake Superior shore and ends at Two Harbors, MN.
-It feels like a similar to my profession to miss out on an historical train ride.
+It feels like a disservice to my profession to miss out on an historical train ride.
 ![Duluth Train](../img/DSC_0950.JPG)